|

 923 AD, the town, now commonly known first as "Mamecaestre"

-kings, and became a garrison for the troops of Prince Edward the Elder.
+of West Saxon kings, and became a garrison for the troops of Prince

-An effigy of their patron saint, the Archangel Michael, is thought
+Edward the Elder.
+An effigy of their patron saint, the Archangel

-to have been brought with them, and the so-called "Angel Stone"
+Michael, is thought to have been brought with them, and the so-called

-the Church of St Mary, and is briefly mentioned in the Domesday Book
+as the Church of St Mary, and is briefly mentioned in the Domesday

-of 1086 AD.
-The Angel Stone was unearthed by workmen repairing the
+Book of 1086 AD.
+The Angel Stone was unearthed by workmen repairing

-South Porch in 1871, and is almost the only surviving relic of Saxon
+the South Porch in 1871, and is almost the only surviving relic

 There

-King Alfred the Great, taking over the town in that year and making
+of King Alfred the Great, taking over the town in that year and

-repairs to the "fortifications", (probably based around the present
+making repairs to the "fortifications", (probably based around

-cathedral), which would still have been little more than a wooden
+the present cathedral), which would still have been little more

 During